-11. Media Relations

-- Assistant to the Chancellor, Media Relations Role/Responsibilities: - Coordinate information to be disseminated during and after the
+11. Media Relations Assistant to the Chancellor, Media Relations Role/Responsibilities:

-- Maintain communications with media and others affected by the incident. - Organize press conferences and releases. - In collaboration with the Chancellor, serve as official University spokesperson to the media.
+- Maintain communications with media and others affected by the incident. - o Organize press conferences and releases. - In collaboration with the Chancellor, serve as official University spokesperson to the media.